Call For Proposals

 Before proposing a panel, you are encouraged to contact peers at other institutions and examine carefully how these ideas are being developed in the classroom, in program administration, in community relations and in research.
-Reaching out to relevant NASPAA committees and/or sections for input and formal endorsement is also encouraged.
+Reaching out to relevant NASPAA committees and/or sections for input and formal endorsement is also encouraged, but not required.

 While the basis for your panel proposal may be a published paper, your proposal should examine the implications of your research and include discussion of opposing viewpoints.
 Conference panel proposals should not be manuscript abstracts.
 Proposals should present an idea and describe how all sides of the idea will be discussed.
 Proposals that present variety across types, sizes, foci, or geographic location of programs will receive preference.
 Proposals should include presenters from at least 2 different institutions.
 Please note, in order to accept as many presenters as possible, the conference planning committee may ask you to be flexible in your presenters, or they may suggest substitute presenters.

-Submitting an orphan proposal without a full slate of presenters is discouraged.
-The committee will try to match an individual to a panel, but often accepted panels are already full or there is no topical match.
-If you need help finding potential panelist in your research or desired topic area, please reach out to NASPAA (email@example.com or firstname.lastname@example.org) at least a week before the deadline and we will to our best to help connect you with NASPAA colleagues.
+Submitting “an orphan proposal” without a full slate of presenters is discouraged.
+The committee will try to match an individual to a panel, but most often accepted panels are already full or there is no topical match.
+If you need help finding a potential panelist in your research or desired topic area, please reach out to NASPAA (firstname.lastname@example.org or email@example.com) at least a week before the deadline and we will to our best to help connect you with NASPAA colleagues.

-Proposal Selection: NASPAA typically receives more than 200 excellent proposal submissions for each Annual Conference, so please understand that selecting panels is a difficult and highly selective process.
+NASPAA typically receives more than 200 excellent proposal submissions for each Annual Conference, so please understand that selecting panels is a difficult and highly selective process.
 As such, quality rather than quantity is always best when submitting proposals.
 We much prefer to receive your best ideas rather than every idea you might have.
-Preference will be given to panels that address the theme of Reconstructing Governance for the Next 50 Years and which:
+Preference will be given to panels that address the theme of Building the New Civic Square and which: